collective/Products.HSCustom/README.txt

 Introduction
 ============

-The HSCustom theme was originally created for my band "Headstraight".
+The HSCustom theme was originally created for my band.
 The band died but the theme lives on!

 Installation
 ------------